App and Data Management¶

 Use the dropdown menu to find the control in the Page onto which you would like to add a rule.
 If you want the rule to affect the entire submission, select ‘SUBMISSION’ from the dropdown menu.
 Note that if you select ‘SUBMISSION’, it can be the only element in the rule.

-To delete an element from the table, click the image177 button beside the element in the table,
+To delete an element from the table, click the button

-Specifying an Event
+Specifying an Event¶

 When you create a new rule element and specify its control, a list of events will appear in the top right section of the table.
 These are all of the events that can possibly occur on the control you selected on the top left-hand side of the window.
 You can select an event by clicking on a checkbox beside it.
 If an event is selected, then when that event occurs within a submission, actions that you specify will occur (if all conditions on the bottom left section hold true).